hi-primus/optimus/docs/source/sections/cols_api.rst

 Columns Operation
 ======================

-Here you will see a detailed overview of all the columns operations available in Optimus.
+Here you will see a detailed overview of all the column operations available in Optimus.
 You can access the operation via ``df.cols``

 Let's create a sample dataframe to start working.